BEAR AND PUFFIN PHOTO TOUR

 Join Alaskan photographer Ron Niebrugge on this amazing bear photo experience.
 Spend time up close and personal with these magestic animals.

 June 27 - July 2, 2014 (6 days/5 nights) FULL

 August 7 - 12, 2014 (6 days/5 nights) FULL

 Our Bear and Puffin Photo Tour is limited to 6 participants and fills quickly.

 "This tour around Lake Clark National Park promises bear sightings, and thanks to a precision-timed itinerary, they're prolific: brown bears walking, sleeping and feeding on salmon."
 Time Magazine, June 20, 2011

-"Thank you for an amazing week with the bears in Alaska.
+"Thank amazing week with the bears in Alaska.
 Endless energy, positive attitude, sense of humor, patience, spirit of adventure and your leadership made this trip perfect for all."
 Judi

 "This trip exceeded our every expectation...a 5 star adventure that we will always remember."
 Mike and Irene

 Join Alaskan photographer Ron Niebrugge for this exciting, all inclusive, photo tour into Lake Clark National Park, where our days will be spent photographing two of my favorite animals, brown bears and puffin!

 Our tour will begin in Anchorage with a small plane flight down the coast to Lake Clark National Park.
 From there, we will be spending 6 days and 5 nights at a remote lodge in Lake Clark National Park.
 Our meals will be top notch and the lodging very comfortable, and both are included, allowing us to focus on photographing bears, puffin and beautiful scenery.